angrycub/nomad_example_jobs/HCL2/always_change/README.md

-# Use HCL2 to Make Rerunnable Batch Jobs
+# Use HCL2 to make re-runnable batch jobs

 Nomad will refuse to run a batch job again unless it detects a change to the job.
 This behavior exists to prevent duplicate job submissions from creating unnecessary work—unchanged jobs are "the same job" to Nomad.
 A Nomad job's `meta` stanza is an ideal place to make changes to a Nomad job that do not change the behavior of the job itself.
 Some ways to provide variation in a meta value are using an HCL2 variable or the `uuidv4()` function.

 - [`before.nomad`] — Demonstrates the normal behavior.

 - [`uuid.nomad`] — Use a random UUID to change the job every time it is run.
 This guarantees that Nomad will always run the submitted job.

 - [`variable.nomad`] — Submit a variable at runtime.
 This can preserve the single run behavior in cases where the job submission is a duplicate.

 ## Nomad's default behavior